dhoyle/splicedocs-jekyll/pages/OnPrem/Administrators/BackupAndRestore.md

 * A *full backup* backs up all of the files/blocks that constitute your database.
 * An *incremental backup* only stores database files/blocks that have changed since a previous backup.
+To use incremental backups, you _must_ make a few HBase configuration changes and be aware of one significant restriction, as described below, in the [Incremental Backup Configuration and Limitations](#incrconfig) section.

 Because backups can consume a lot of disk space, most customers define a backup strategy that blends their needs for security, recover-ability,